8th Annual Moth Night 2026

 What to Bring (gear not provided):

-• Camping chairs are optional - we have benches in the Gardens, but not near the UV light stations.
+Camping chairs are optional - we have benches in the gardens, but they are not near the UV light stations.

 Schedule of Events

-One incredible feature of evening activity is that it often keeps a regular schedule.
+One incredible feature of evening activities is that they often follow a regular schedule.
 Below is the schedule from 2022.
-The timing of the plant & animal events listed will change each year.
+The timing of the listed plant & animal events will vary each year.
 We will not have the exact timing until the event.

 7:30 pm - Welcome Orientation (15 mins).